Early Stopping for Deep Image Prior: Discussion

-We have proposed a simple yet effective ES detection method (ES-WMV, and the ES-EMV variant) that seems to work robustly across multiple visual IPs and DIP variants.
-In comparison, some competing ES methods are noise- or DIP-model-specific, and only work for limited scenarios; one competing ES method has comparable performance but it slows down the running speed too much.
+We have proposed a simple yet effective ES detection method (ES-WMV, and the ES-EMV variant) that works robustly on multiple visual IPs and DIP variants.
+In comparison, most competing ES methods are noise- or DIP-model-specific and only work for limited scenarios; \cite{Li2021} has comparable performance but slows down the running speed too much; validation-based ES~\citep{ding_validation_2022} works well for the simple denoising task while significantly lags behind our ES method on nonlinear IPs, e.g. BID.

-Our ES method struggles with images with substantial high-frequency components.
-Addressing this likely requiring refining the DIP models.
-Our theoretical justification is only partial, sharing the same difficulty of analyzing DNNs in general.
-We hope to have complete comparison with the competing method SB, once we can reproduce their results.

-Besides ES, there are other major technical barriers to make DIP models practical and competitive for visual IPs.
-A major thing is efficiency: one needs to train a DNN using iterative methods for every instance, and there is also no natural way of performing smart initialization on $\mb \theta$, even if a decent $\mb x$ is provided.